-- 1. [Clean Energy Caucus/Retailers/Distribution Companies/CLC/MA DOER/General Electric] - a.
+- 1. [CEC[Clean Energy Caucus/Retailers/Distribution Companies/CLC/MA DOER] - a.
 Individual electricity customer usage information should be made available to the customer, or as directed by the customer, in a secure, convenient and timely manner to a 3rd party provider, vendor, or competitive suppliers pursuant to applicable laws and regulations. (e.g., through provision of uniform platforms and formats for access to customer data for customers and 3rd party provider, vendor, or competitive suppliers). - 2.
-[Distribution Companies/General Electric] Any metering proposal must be considered within the context of state and federal policy and programs such as retail competition and energy efficiency and distributed resources. - 3.
-[Distribution Companies/MA DOER/General Electric] Any metering proposal should address provisions for opting in versus opting out and any associated customer costs. - 4.
-[Retailers/Clean Energy Caucus/CLC/MA DOER] Any metering proposal and associated data-related infrastructure must give customers the power to choose i.e., to make informed choices regarding energy product options (such as fixed and/or time-based prices for energy purchases, demand response, energy generation, energy storage, and electric vehicles). - 5.
-[Office of the Attorney General/Low Income Network] Individual electricity customer usage information should be made available to the customer, or as directed by the customer, in a secure, convenient and timely manner to a Competitive Supplier or Electricity Broker pursuant to 220 CMR § 11.04(12)(b) and other existing applicable laws and regulations. - 6.
-[Office of the Attorney General/Low Income Network] Opting Out of Advanced/Enhanced Meters: For a full meter rollout, customers should be able to opt-out of metering choices and/or metering-related functionality.
+[Distributon[Distribution Companies] - a-2.
+Any metering proposal must be considered within the context of state and federal policy and programs such as retail competition and energy efficiency and distributed resources. - ₩3.
+[Distribution Companies] Any metering proposal should address provisions for opting in wsversus opting out and any associated customer costs. - 3.
+[Retailers/Clean Energy Caucus/CEC] - a.4.
+Any metering proposal and associated data-related infrastructure must give customers the power to choose i.e., to make informed choices regarding energy product options (such as fixed and/or time-based prices for energy purchases, demand response, energy generation, energy storage, and electric vehicles). - 4.-[AGO] - a.
+5. Individual electricity customer usage information should be made available to the customer, or as directed by the customer, in a secure, convenient and timely manner to a 3rd party provider or vendor Competitive Supplier or Electricity Broker pursuant to 220 CMR § 11.04(12)(b) and other existing applicable laws and regulations. - b.
+[AGO] Opting Out of Advanced/Enhanced Meters: - i-6.
+For a full meter rollout, customers should be able to opt-out of metering choices and/or metering-related functionality.